goosechooser/cps2-zmq/docs/source/index.rst

 CPS2-ZMQ
 ========

-CPS2-ZMQ is a project comprised of packages to `gather` assets from the CPS2, and then `process` them for other use.
+CPS2-ZMQ is a project comprised of packages to :mod:`gather` assets from the CPS2, and then :mod:`process` them for other use.

 .. toctree::
    :maxdepth: 1

    whatdo
    setup
+   Sprite
+   ColorTile
+   cps2_zmq